WHAT IS WISDOM?

 Western Philosophy

-3. Stoic Perspective – Key Idea: Wisdom is living in accordance with nature and reason, accepting what cannot be controlled.
+A person who has a moral dilemma and who weighs consequences, acting with fairness, demonstrates practical wisdom. - Stoic Perspective – Key Idea: Wisdom is living in accordance with nature and reason, accepting what cannot be controlled.

 – Details: Stoics like Epictetus and Marcus Aurelius saw wisdom as the ability to focus on what is within one’s control (thoughts, actions) while accepting external events with equanimity.
 Wisdom involves cultivating virtues (justice, courage, temperance, wisdom) and aligning one’s life with rational order.